Why You Shouldn’t Hire Pricing Managers That Say They’re Price Experts 🍈

 Look for pricing managers who are emotionally intelligent – not just technical price experts

 Companies want their pricing managers to work well with other stakeholders – not just a number cruncher.
 They do not want pricing managers that create employee conflicts and disruptions in the workplace.
 For this reason, hiring a price expert for their emotional intelligence is fast becoming a top priority for Australian businesses.

 Emotional intelligence is unlike technical pricing skills; they cannot be learned through prior work experience.
-Emotional intelligence for pricing managers concerns their ability to manage their feelings and reactions during tense price rises; understanding their limitations and strengths as a team lead; bringing people together to achieve more complex pricing outcomes.
+Moreover, emotional intelligence for pricing managers concerns their ability to manage their feelings and reactions during tense price rises; understand their limitations and strengths as a team lead; bringing people together to achieve more complex pricing outcomes.

 Emotional intelligence skills (EQ) is very important for price experts who need to manage personal emotions while analysing and understanding the emotions of other people.
-EQ, in other words, helps a price expert to link up with others in a highly successful manner both professionally as well as personally across a wide range of roles and contexts.
+In other words, it helps a price expert to link up with others in a highly successful manner both professionally as well as personally across a wide range of roles and contexts.